dotnet/arcade/Documentation/DependenciesFlowPlan.md

 We will showcase it by the end of S136.

 ## Conditions:
-- Darc and Maestro++ live in Arcade.
+- The code for both Darc and Maestro++ live in Arcade.
 - Maestro++ uses Darc to update Arcade dependencies.

 ## Scenario:
 1. A file gets updated in Arcade, that needs to go to other branches in Arcade.
-2. Maestro++ trigger happens.
+2. Maestro++ schedule trigger happens.
-3. Maestro++ uses Darc to check the current version of that package XX in Arcade Maestro++ calls `get -l --remote -r repoUri -b branch`
-4. Maestro++ determines if there is a need to update the dependency.
+3. Maestro++ asks Darc if there are any updates required for Arcade.
-5. Maestro++ calls Darc asking to update the version of package XX to vXY.
+4. Maestro++ calls Darc asking to update make an update.
-6. Darc creates a PR in Arcade.
+5. Darc creates a PR in Arcade.
-7. Dev merges the PR.
+6. Dev merges the PR.

 ## Assumptions:
 - The trigger of Maestro++ for the Arcade repo will be scheduled.
-- Maestro knows Arcade depends on package XX.
+- Maestro++ has a the subscriptions hardcoded.
 - PR created will have one of the developers as owner.
 - The PR created by Darc will need to be merged by a developer.
 - PRs won't be monitored by Maestro++.